bgreenwell/ramify/README.md

 Package `ramify` provides additional matrix functionality for R. It includes a wrapper for the built-in matrix function, extending its functionality by allowing matrices to be initialized from character strings and lists.
-A number of convenience functions have also been added for users more familiar with MATLAB or Julia.
+A number of convenience functions have also been added for users more familiar with MATLAB, Python, or Julia.

 The main function in this package is `mat`, an extention to the built-in matrix function.
 Many convenience functions are also available: